Odell House

-The Odell House is a historic home located at Greenburgh, Westchester County, New York.
-The farm served as the headquarters of Count de Rochambeau and campsite for the French expeditionary forces under his command during the American Revolutionary War, from July 6 to August 18, 1781.
+The Odell House is a historic house museum located at 425 Ridge Road in Hartsdale, Westchester County, New York.
+The house and surrounding farmland (at the time known as the Bates farm) served as the headquarters of Comte de Rochambeau and campsite for the French expeditionary forces, Expédition Particulière, under his command during the American Revolutionary War, from July 6 to August 18, 1781.